Coronavirus information and advice

 - Signposting to an appropriate Domestic Abuse support service, if this is required.

 - Help to improve security at home or assistance with moving.

 It is explicit in the conditions of tenancy that domestic abuse will not be tolerated: ‘You or anyone living with you at/or visiting your

 home, must not inflict violence or threaten violence against, any other person, either living with you or in another Council home.
 You must not harass or use physical, mental, emotional or sexual abuse against anyone residing in, visiting or otherwise engaged in lawful activity within the locality.’

 Domestic abuse support services (national and local)

-The National Domestic Violence Helpline is a free, confidential helpline run by Refuge for anyone experiencing domestic abuse and it is available 24 hours a day, seven days a week.
+The National Domestic Abuse Helpline is a free, confidential helpline run by Refuge for anyone experiencing domestic abuse and it is available 24 hours a day, seven days a week.

 0808 2000 247

 Safer Derbyshire | Domestic abuse support and information services in Derbyshire